oleksii-kachura/luncher/README.md

 ### Features
 * Automatically logs you in
-* Shows more items per page on pages like Action Log, Browser Rules, Site Pages/Actions
+* Shows more items per page on pages like Action Log, Browser Rules, Site Pages/Actions (up to 300)
 * Sets Overlay when adding a new site page
 * Improves Content Manager
 * Customizes pre-selected filters in Action Log